Sliman4/slimebook/book/lvl4/account-model/account-ids.md

 [smart contracts](../../lvl3/smart-contracts.md)), `.kaiching`, `.vrtx`, `.aurora`, and so on, but most of them are used internally and cannot be created by users.

-Top-level (without `.something`) account IDs with lengths >= 32 characters can be created by anyone, though they're used very often.
+Top-level (without `.something`) account IDs with lengths >= 32 characters could be created by anyone, but they were used very often, and now it's not possible.
 For example, [this-account-is-owned-by-a-green-slime](https://nearblocks.io/address/this-account-is-owned-by-a-green-slime) is a valid account ID that can be created by anyone.
-Top-level accounts with length less than 32 characters can only be created by [registrar](https://nearblocks.io/address/registrar), a system account.
-In the future, there may be auctions of top-level accounts, but now they are given manually by the team.
+Top-level accounts can only be created by [registrar](https://nearblocks.io/address/registrar), a system account.
+In the future, there may be auctions of top-level accounts, but now they are given manually by `registrar` owner, which is most likely controlled by Pagoda or Near Foundation.

 ## Subaccounts